SurniaUlula/wpsso-organization/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires the management of multiple organizations, then you may want the Premium version for those additional features.

+* Manage the details of multiple organizations.

-* Provides an Organization selector for the [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on (to select an alternate publisher, service provider, event organizer, event performer, hiring organization, and more).
+* Offers an organization selector for the [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on to optionally select a different publisher, service provider, event organizer, event performer, hiring organization, etc.

 <h3>WPSSO Core Plugin Required</h3>